He would go on to serve as President of the Continental Congress and Governor of Massachusetts.

 John Hancock after the American Revolutionary War

 Hancock was elected as governor of Massachusetts in 1780 and was easily re-elected for a second term.
-He took a hands off approach to governing and did not stick his neck out on any controversial issues.
+He took a hands-off approach to the government and did not stick his neck out on any controversial issues.
 He surprised many by resigning in 1785, citing his failing health.

 The Death of John Hancock

 John Hancock died on October 8, 1793, with his wife by his side.
 On the day of his death, Samuel Adams declared it to be a state holiday.